J.F. Brinkworth, PhD.

-PhD candidate, Biological Anthropology
+PhD graduate, Biological Anthropology

 My dissertation research is on the link between blood microbiome and immune system response to LPS-mediated sepsis and other infectious diseases in human and non-human primates.
 I am interested in host-microbiome interactions and bioinformatics analysis of NGS data.
 Check out my website here.

-Doctoral Student, Anthropology
+PhD Student, Biological Anthropology

 Research interests include the effects of physical and psychological stress on epigenetic regulation of immune function during severe infections.
 Labor-health embodiment.
 Sepsis, COVID-19, public health.

-PhD Student, Anthropology
+PhD Student, Biological Anthropology

 I am a PhD student from Toronto, Canada.
 As a primatologist, I have done extensive fieldwork in Peru looking at the density of South American monkeys around a remote scientific field site.
 I also spent a year in Uganda studying the behaviour of habituated chimpanzees and collecting insects and fecal samples from primates and livestock.

 My research interests include the embodiment of trauma in primates as, well as the relationship between primates and their keepers.